Ro-Chat/Chat/README.md

 For a video you'll need to convert the GIF or MP4 into images.
 I'd use [ImageMagick](https://imagemagick.org/) for that make sure to install legacy so you install convert.

-run this command after install **ImageMagick** `convert PATH_TO_GIF.gif FRAMES_PATH%03d.png`
+run this command after install **ImageMagick** `convert PATH_TO_GIF.gif FRAMES_PATH%03d.png` after running the extracting the frames from the GIF you'll need to put the images in `RoChat/Emojis`

  ```json
 "Emoji_Name": {